franzos/nostr-ts/README.md

 - `./client`: node client example
 - `./client-web`: react client example (`NUserStoreMemory`, React, Chakra, Zustand)
+- `./relay-docker`: high-performance gnost-relay docker image for local testing
 - `@nostr-ts/common`: `./packages/common`: common types and functions
 - `@nostr-ts/node`: `./packages/node`: client for usage with node `ws` library
 - `@nostr-ts/web`: `./packages/web`: client for usage with browser `WebSocket` API

+If you want to know what I think about Nostr and how it compares to Mastodon, Matrix and others, checkout [this article](https://f-a.nz/gist/hello-nostr/).

 ### Preview of the web client